ACMElabUvic/Beaverhills/README.md

 This folder contains metadata for the natural landcover and human features index extracted for each camera site.
 * HFI2014_V2_Metadata.pdf: Gives information for all HFI features from 2014 EXCEPT pipelines
 * HFI_2010_v2_0_Metadata_v20230809.pdf: Gives information for pipelines which was the only variable not available in the 2014 file
+*LandcoverMapABMIGuide2010v1.0.pdf: Gives information on natural landcover features from 2010

 <hr>